mobiletoly/ktor-hexagonal-multimodule/README.md

 #### Docker

-Docker is not required to run this code locally, but makes setup a little easier.
+Docker not required to run this code locally, but makes setup a little easier.
 We recommend installing it.

 #### PostgreSQL